Back to articles list Articles Cookbook

 The query outputs only those books that have been translated.
 I’ve added the type column to make it clear.
 The rest of the books couldn’t be matched with the translators table and thus are not displayed.
 That’s how INNER JOIN works.

 Also, note that in the second example, we were using JOIN rather than the INNER JOIN keyword.
 It has no impact on the result because INNER JOIN is the default join type in SQL.
-You can learn about other SQL JOIN types in this detailed guide.
+You can learn about other JOIN types in this detailed guide.

 Okay.
 Now we know how to join tables when we need only the matched records to be displayed.
 But, what if we want to keep all of the books in the resulting set without cutting the table to the translated books only?
 It’s time to learn about outer joins!